In this article

 To rename a preset:

-- Select a preset from the User Presets list, and click Rename.
+- Select a preset from the User Presets list, and click Rename, or right-click on the user preset and choose Rename.
 The rename dialog opens.

 - Type a new name for the preset and click Rename.